 Sinusitis without a cold?
 Symptoms and tips for relief

 Between packed lunches for the kids, that important pitch at work, and the infamous chair of laundry at home, you didn’t get a second for yourself this week.
 And now, you’re starting to feel a little run down.
 Well, this could be your sign to slow down and take a moment for yourself.
-While it might sound like the beginnings of a nasty cold, did you know that you could well be suffering from sinusitis without a cold?
+While it might sound like the beginning of a nasty cold, did you know that you could well be suffering from sinusitis without a cold?

 Sinusitis and cold symptoms can be very similar, so it’s easy to assume that the two are interchangeable.
 But you know what’s not so easily confused?
 The importance of taking a well-earned rest when you’re unwell.
 The grocery shopping, the cooking, the emails and the chores can all wait, especially if you’re going down with symptoms of sinusitis!
 You give so much to everyone else, every day; don’t forget to give as much to yourself once in a while.

-Keep on reading to get clued up on the symptoms of sinusitis and of a cold, and their similarities and differences.
+Keep on reading to get clued up on the symptoms of sinusitis and a cold, and their similarities and differences.
 Discover whether it’s possible to get sinusitis without a cold, and our top tips for getting some relief and looking after number one.
 After all, you’re no good to anyone else until you’re good to yourself first.

 Cold and sinusitis symptoms